 Benefits to the Individual

-- Lean Six Sigma is a globally recognised skill set that is highly sort after by employers
+- Lean Six Sigma is a globally recognised skill set that is highly sought after by employers

 - Developing a proactive mindset to continually improve

-- How to use the various tools and methodology of Lean Six Sigma to Define problems, Measure the impact, Analyse the root causes, implement solutions and Control the outcomes (use DMAIC methodology)
+- How to use the various tools and methodology of Lean Six Sigma to Define problems, Measure the impact, Analyse the root causes, implement solutions and Control the outcomes (DMAIC methodology)

 Benefits to the Organisation